itirabasso/buidler-erasure/README.md

 ## Configuration

-You can configure how your erasure contracts are deployed.
+You can configure how the erasure contracts are deployed.

 There are some examples of different configurations [here](https://github.com/itirabasso/erasure-protocol/blob/master/config)